The need for multicomponent dust attenuation in modeling nebular emission: Constraints from SDSS-IV MaNGA: Results

 {In the middle panel of Figure~\ref{fig:bin_eg}, we plotted the fitting result for the log(\so) versus log(H$\alpha$/H$\beta$) relation in one of the 3D bins.
 The overall scatter along the $y$ axis is larger compared to the case of Balmer lines, and a large intrinsic scatter of 0.06 is returned by the fitting function, indicating there is still remaining variations in the intrinsic ratio of these forbidden lines.
 Regardless, the best-fit linear model matches the prediction from the F99 curve well in this case.} Figure~\ref{fig:high_ion} shows the distribution of the slopes we derived.
 For the [S\,{\sc iii}] doublet, we show the result of [S\,{\sc iii}]$\lambda 9531$.
 For the [Ne\,{\sc iii}] doublet, we show the result of [Ne\,{\sc iii}]$\lambda 3869$.
 The slope distributions derived from the other [S\,{\sc iii}] and [Ne\,{\sc iii}] lines are identical to these.
-We found that the 68\% confidence intervals for the central locations of the two slopes distributions are $m^{\prime}_{\rm [SIII],[OIII]} = 1.660\pm 0.005$ and $m^{\prime}_{\rm [OIII],[NeIII]} = 0.76\pm 0.07$.
-Meanwhile, the standard deviations of the two slope distributions are 0.27 and 1.20, respectively.
-Although we applied a S/N cut to [Ne\,{\sc iii}] lines, the resulting slope distribution is still very wide.
+We found that the 68\% confidence intervals for the central locations of the two slopes distributions are $m^{\prime}_{\rm [SIII],[OIII]} = 1.660\pm 0.005$ and {$m^{\prime}_{\rm [OIII],[NeIII]} = 0.68\pm 0.06$}.
+Meanwhile, the standard deviations of the two slope distributions are 0.27 and {1.04}, respectively.
+Although we applied an S/N cut to [Ne\,{\sc iii}] lines, the resulting slope distribution is still very wide.
 Part of the reason could be due to our inclusion of the 3D bins having fewer data points.
 In addition, the measurements of [Ne\,{\sc iii}] fluxes could be influenced by the nearby absorption features in observed spectra.
-Despite the large uncertainties, our derived slopes still lie close to the values given by the F99 extinction curve with $R_V = 3.1$, which are $m^{\rm F99}_{\rm [SIII],[OIII]} = 1.695$ and $m^{\rm F99}_{\rm [OIII],[NeIII]} = 0.81$, after averaging the values for the two lines in each doublet.
-Therefore, the attenuation for both Balmer lines and high ionization lines in our sample galaxies can be approximately described by the F99 extinction curve.
+Despite the large uncertainties, our derived slopes still lie close to the values given by the F99 extinction curve with $R_V = 3.1$, which are $m^{\rm F99}_{\rm [SIII],[OIII]} = 1.695$ and $m^{\rm F99}_{\rm [OIII],[NeIII]} = 0.81$, after averaging the values for the two lines in each doublet. {At $A_V = 1$ mag, using the F99 corrections would cause a bias of 1.3\% for \so\ and a bias of 5\% for [O\,{\sc iii}]/[Ne\,{\sc iii}].} Therefore, the attenuation for both Balmer lines and high ionization lines in our sample galaxies can be approximately described by the F99 extinction curve.
 With the inclusion of the [S\,{\sc iii}] doublet, we were able to constrain the nebular attenuation curve redward of H$\alpha$.